pcapexpress/pcapexpress.github.io/TECH-BUREAU-SYSMON.md

 That is it realy.
 Now we have in depth Windows process monitoring capabilities.<br>
 We shall run a series of simple powershell commands to check our setup.<br>
+Also i was very happy to finaly see the Rule IDs 92000 – 93000 fire.<br>

 ## Alert-01.png